-Students write articles, produce audio segments and/or create short videos to support The Colby-Sawyer Courier or other programs that serve the campus community.
-Students are required to contribute to each issue of the student newspaper or develop a faculty-approved project plan to address the needs of a Colby-Sawyer organization or department.
-Offered fall.
-Prerequisites: One of the following: MED 216, MED 228, MED 209, MED 238.
+Students write articles, produce audio segments and/or create short videos to support the Colby-Sawyer Courier or other programs that serve the campus community.
+Students are required to contribute to each issue of the student newspaper or develop a faculty approved project plan to address the needs of a Colby-Sawyer organization or department.
+Perequisites: one of the following: MED 216, 228, 209, 238